 Fluffy Strawberry Protein Pancakes

 These Strawberry Protein Pancakes are light, fluffy, and a satisfying way to get in a protein-packed breakfast.
-They’re made with gluten-free all-purpose baking mix, protein powder, ground flaxseed, and juicy strawberries.
+You get 30 grams of protein in a 4-pancake serving.
 Makes eight 4″ pancakes.

-This gluten-free protein pancake recipe combines two of my favorite foods -pancakes and strawberries!
-In short, I created a tender and sweet gluten-free pancake with Pamela’s gluten-free baking mix, protein powder, flaxseed, strawberries, and a handful of wheat and refined sugar-free ingredients.
+This easy protein pancake recipe combines two of my favorite foods -pancakes and strawberries!
+In short, I created a tender and fluffy pancake with all-purpose flour (I use a gluten-free 1:1 flour, but regular works great here, too), unflavored whey isolate protein powder, plain Greek yogurt, strawberries, and a handful of pantry staple ingredients.

 Our bodies need a sufficient amount of protein to function as they should.
-By adding protein powder to the batter, pancakes can be a great source of protein.
-Gluten-free protein pancakes are just as decadent and delicious as classic pancake recipes, especially when drizzled with maple syrup!
+Pancakes can be a great protein source by adding protein powder to the batter.
+These gluten-free protein pancakes are just as decadent and delicious as classic pancake recipes, especially when drizzled with maple syrup!
 The strawberries are a bonus!

 What are the benefits of eating strawberries?

-These red and juicy berries are bursting with antioxidants, fiber, and vitamins.
+These red and juicy berries contain antioxidants, fiber, and vitamins.
 They’re also known to regulate blood sugar levels as they have a lower glycemic index than other fruits.
 The vitamin C in strawberries may also contribute to you looking and feeling your best!

 Why You’ll Love This Recipe